xdmushui/partner-center-sdk/develop/get-invoice-receipt-statement.md

 - Partner Center for Microsoft Cloud Germany
 - Partner Center for Microsoft Cloud for US Government

 Retrieves an invoice receipt statement using invoice ID and the receipt ID.

+> [!IMPORTANT]
+> This feature is only applicable to Taiwan tax receipts.

 ## <span id="Prerequisites"/><span id="prerequisites"/><span id="PREREQUISITES"/>Prerequisites